Eugenia Garraffo

-Eugenia Garraffo (born 29 July 1993) is an Italian field hockey player for the Italian national team.
+Eugenia Maria Garraffo (born 29 July 1993) is an Italian-Argentine field hockey player for the Italian national team.
 She is the daughter of former Argentinian hockey player Marcelo Garraffo.

+Career

+Garraffo represented Argentina at the 2010 Summer Youth Olympics.
+She received her first national team callup for Argentina in 2011.

 She represented Italy in the 2018 Women's Hockey World Cup.